Contents at a glance

 Here is a selection of the best 5 filleting knives based on my criteria and customer reviews.
 The list will be kept updated, so come and visit the page later for newer recommendations.

 With a 7.1 inch long flexible blade, the Wusthof Classic filleting knife will provide great service for filleting, deboning and skinning tasks.
 The knife is made of high quality high-carbon steel, making it very durable and resistant to corrosion.
 The handle is made of synthetic materials, and it’s sporting a traditional type of design.

-The knife can be used either at home, or outdoors for hunting or fishing purposes.
-A nice addition is the sheath which will protect the blade.
+The knife can be used either at home or outdoors for hunting or fishing purposes.
+A nice addition is a sheath which will protect the blade.
 It is included free of charge.

 The Wusthof Classic filleting knife enjoys rave reviews from the customers.

 You can read my review of a similar Wusthof model – the Wusthof Gourmet 7-inch Fish Fillet knife.

 With a laser controlled blade, the JA Hanckels knife’s edge will last longer than your average fillet knife.
 The blade is made of high-carbon steel, which utilizes a patented system designed to offer maximum stain resistance.
 Similarly to the Wusthof knife, this knife sports a fully visible tang.
 This knife is often featured in JA Henckels knife sets.

 Its average customer’s rating makes this model one of the best filleting knives on the net.
 It is usually available for a slightly lower price than the Wusthof model.

 There is a lot of competition for the title of the best fillet knife under $50, and it can be quite difficult to choose the best one when you are on a tighter budget.
 However, I’ve finally chosen the Dexter-Russell model from the Sani-Safe series.